-Infeasible: Infeasible means not technologically possible or not economically practicable and achievable in light of best industry practices.
+Infeasible: Infeasible in light of best industry practices.

 Install or Installation: When used in connection with stormwater controls, to connect or set in position stormwater controls to make them operational.

 Land Disturbance Site or Site: The land or water area where land disturbance activities will occur and where stormwater controls will be installed and maintained.
 The land disturbance site includes construction support activities, which may be located at a different part of the property from where the primary land disturbance activity will take place or on a different piece of property altogether.
 Off-site borrow areas directly and exclusively related to the land disturbance activity are part of the site and must be permitted.